 About halfway through the book, she travels to Europe, teaching English to children in a Hungarian village, and she brilliantly recounts the world and bright characters that she meets along the way.

 I loved the narration of this book, and Selin’s down-to-earth narration made this book much more interesting.
-The way she portrays characters such as Svetlana, who is dramatic and relies on Selin for emotional support, and Ralph, who is so clearly gay, and yet denies it to everyone, is really interesting, and often incredibly witty.
+The way she portrays the different characters is very interesting.
+Svetlana is dramatic and relies on Selin for emotional support, and Ralph is witty and hiding his sexuality.

-Selin confronts complex linguistic and philosophical debates, and I loved the way that these debates seeped into her real life, making her first year at college a fascinating, but often confusing and over-whelming, experience.
+Selin confronts complex linguistic and philosophical debates, and I loved the way that these debates seeped into her real life- making her first year at college a fascinating but confusing and over-whelming experience.

 Selin’s narration was witty and blunt, and I found myself really engaging with her character, and rooting for her.
 I really enjoyed seeing the world from her point of view.